Citizens Advice Wirral

 Citizens Advice Wirral has lots of clients who have been trained and moved on to more self-help over the past three years.
 They usually only train people once on it and they do their own calculations from then on.
 The staff still have a quality check on all cases so if there is something that doesn’t seem right, they have a phonecall or video call with screen sharing and discuss those things.

 Where surplus earnings regulations apply, to avoid falling into crisis, advisors help clients understand how much of a large one-off payment must be retained to cover living costs for future months when there will be no Universal Credit payment.
-The Benefit and Budgeting Calculator makes it easy to see the combined impact of ongoing regular income, projected irregular earnings and surplus earnings provision, on a person’s Universal Credit award in the one place.
+The Better Off Calculator makes it easy to see the combined impact of ongoing regular income, projected irregular earnings and surplus earnings provision, on a person’s Universal Credit award in the one place.
 It also gives information about the level at which earnings will trigger surplus earnings regulations.

 With that in mind, Citizens Advice Wirral is keen for the local authority to purchase Policy in Practice’s Low Income Family Tracker (LIFT) platform.
 Using data sets that only Wirral Council holds, LIFT would allow the council to identify vulnerable households more precisely.
 For example, the data analysis would show pensioners who were getting Personal Independence Payment (PIP) and not Pension Credit who might be eligible for the Severe Disability Premium, and therefore extra income of up to £80 a week.